 NSL-KDD, a refined iteration of the KDDCup 99 intrusion dataset, employs filters to eliminate redundant connection records.
 Specifically, it excludes records numbered 136,489 and 136,497 from the test data.
-This curation aims to prevent bias in machine learning algorithms, making NSL-KDD an optimal choice for misuse detection tasks compared to its predecessor.
+This curation aims to prevent bias in machine learning algorithms, making NSL- compared to its predecessor.
 By streamlining the dataset, NSL-KDD [11] enhances the efficacy of machine learning models in accurately detecting and classifying intrusions within network traffic, thereby facilitating more reliable and robust intrusion detection systems.